 Standard 1 Pertinent information on applications that form a part of the policy and contract is complete and accurate.

-\\\\\ Applicable statutes, rules and regulations (Note: Reference applicable Interstate Compact uniform standards for products approved by the Compact
+Apply to: All life and annuity products Priority: Essential Documents to be Reviewed Applicable statutes, rules and regulations (Note: Reference applicable Interstate Compact uniform standards for products approved by the Compact All applications Others Reviewed NAIC Model References Review Procedures and Criteria Determine if the requested coverage is issued.

-\\\\\ All applications

-Determine if the requested coverage is issued.

 Determine if the regulated entity has a verification process in place to determine the accuracy of application information.
 Verify if applicable nonforfeiture options and dividend options are indicated on the application.
 Determine how automatic premium loan options are disclosed on the application.
 Verify that changes to the application and supplements to the application are initialed by the applicant.
 Verify that supplemental applications are used, where appropriate.

+Revisions made since the previous draft dated 6/6/23 are shown in green highlight.
+The revisions include the IRI edits on pages 14, 17, 32, 40 and 45 and the Annuity SME edits, which occur on pages 29, 31, 33, 38, 52, 55 and 56.

+The 6/6/23 revisions made to the draft dated 8/22/22 are shown in blue highlight.
+The revisions are on pages 20 and 33.

+The 6/6/23 revisions made to the draft dated 8/22/22 are shown in blue highlight.
+The revisions are on pages 29 and 33.

+Revisions shown in yellow are the 8/22/22 changes made to the 4/19/22 initial exposure draft.